-This notice explains how you can continue to defer federal income tax on your retirement savings in the Plan and contains important information you will need before you decide how to receive your Plan benefits.

-This notice is provided to you by your Plan Administrator because all or part of the payment that you will soon receive from the Plan may be eligible for rollover by you or your Plan Administrator to traditional IRA or an eligible employer plan.
+Name of IRA Trustee or Qualified Retirement Plan Account Number Mailing Address Participant's (or Spouse-Beneficiary's) Signature Date Print Name IF WE DO NOT RECEIVE THIS INFORMATION WITHIN 45 DAYS, THE PLAN WILL MAKE THE PAYMENTS TO YOU, AFTER DEDUCTING THE LEGALLY REQUIRED WITHHOLDING.
+SPECIAL TAX NOTICE REGARDING PLAN PAYMENTS This notice explains how you can continue to defer federal income tax on your retirement savings in the Baltimore-Washington Construction and Public Employees, Laborers' District Council Defined Contribution Retirement Plan (the "Plan") and contains important information you will need before you decide how to receive your Plan benefits.
+This notice is provided to you by Carday Associates, Inc., the Administrative Agent for the Plan ("Plan Administrator") because all or part of the payment that you will soon receive from the Plan may be eligible for rollover by you or your Plan Administrator to a traditional IRA or an eligible employer plan.
 A rollover is a payment by you or the Plan Administrator of all or part of your benefit to another plan or IRA that allows you to continue to postpone taxation of that benefit until it is paid to you.
 Your payment cannot be rolled over to a Roth IRA, a SIMPLE IRA, or a Coverdell Education Savings Account (formerly known as an education IRA).
-An "eligible employer plan" includes a plan qualified under section 401(a) of the Internal Revenue Code, including a 401(k) plan, profit-sharing plan, defined benefit plan, stock bonus plan, and money purchase plan; a section 403(a) annuity plan; a section 403(b) tax-sheltered annuity; and an eligible section 457(b) plan maintained by a government employer (governmental 457 plan).
+An "eligible employer plan" includes a plan qualified under section 401(a) of the Internal Revenue Code, including a 401(k) plan, profit-sharing plan, defined benefit plan, stock bonus plan, and money purchase plan; a section 403(a) annuity plan; a section 403(b) tax-sheltered annuity; and an eligible section 457(b) plan maintained by a governmental employer (governmental 457 plan).
 An eligible employer plan is not legally required to accept a rollover.
 Before you decide to roll over your payment to another employer plan, you should find out whether the plan accepts rollovers and, if so, the types of distributions it accepts as a rollover.
 You should also find out about any documents that are required to be completed before the receiving plan will accept a rollover.
 Even if a plan accepts rollovers, it might not accept rollovers of certain types of distributions, such as after-tax amounts.
 If this is the case, and your distribution includes after-tax amounts, you may wish instead to roll your distribution over to a traditional IRA or split your rollover amount between the employer plan in which you will participate and a traditional IRA.
 If an employer plan accepts your rollover, the plan may restrict subsequent distributions of the rollover amount or may require your spouse's consent for any subsequent distribution.
 A subsequent distribution from the plan that accepts your rollover may also be subject to different tax treatment than distributions from this Plan.
 Check with the administrator of the plan that is to receive your rollover prior to making the rollover.

-If you have additional questions after reading this notice, you can contact your Plan Administrator.

-Summary - There are two ways you may be able to receive a Plan payment that is eligible for rollover:

-- (1) Certain payments can be made directly to a traditional IRA that you establish or to an eligible employer plan that will accept it and hold it for your benefit ("Direct Rollover"); or - (2) The payment can be Paid to you.
+If you have additional questions after reading this notice, you can contact your Plan administrator at 410-872-9500.
+SUMMARY There are two ways you may be able to receive a Plan payment that is eligible for rollover: - (1) Certain payments can be made directly to a traditional IRA that you establish or to an eligible employer plan that will accept it and hold it for your benefit ("DIRECT ROLLOVER"); or - (2) The payment can be PAID TO YOU.

-If you choose a Direct Rollover:
+If you choose a DIRECT ROLLOVER: